 Wed Oct 14th Andromeda.
-Has few bright stars but does contain one very notable object the Spiral Galaxy M31.
+Has a few bright stars and does contain one very notable object the Spiral Galaxy M31.

 Wed Nov 11th Observation Evening at Parchey Bridge.

 Wed Dec 9th Quiz & Mince Pies

 Wed Jan 13th Back to Basics.
 So what are we actually looking at up there, stars, globular clusters, Our Milky Way Galaxy,

 Wed Feb 10th Ten Minute talks.
 Have a go.
 Tell us about your favourite bit of astronomy in less than 10 mins.